KamranAzeem/docker-to-kubernetes/Migration-Part-3.md

 | ----------------------------------- |

-Update `.circleci/config.yml` to use these environment variables as needed.
+Update the `.circleci/config.yml` file to use these environment variables as needed.
 Then, push this updated `.circleci/config.yml` to the repository.
 CircleCI will see the change and will start processing it.
 You will notice a "workflow" showing up in CircleCI web interface.

 At this point, CircleCI will perform all the steps configured in it's `config.yml` file.
 Configmap will be (re)created, Secret will be (re)created, application will be deployed as a Deployment, and related Service and Ingress objects will be created.